Your job advertisement must always include:

 Second method of advertising

-In addition to the Job Centre Plus advertising, the second method of advertising can include a number of methods.
+In addition to the Find a Job advertising (previously Universal Jobmatch), the second method of advertising can include a number of methods.
 This includes:

 National newspapers or professional journals: